- You are here:

 Getting There

-The reserve is located 12km/7mi from Ambalavo town on the National Route 7 (NR7).
-Ambalavo town is located on a popular tourism route in southern Madagascar, and Anja Community Reserve is a great stopover for anybody traveling this way.
-There are scheduled flights to Fianarantsoa, which is located 66km/41mi north of Anja and the driving time is about 1½ hours*.
+The reserve is 12km/7mi from Ambalavo town on the Route Nationale 7 (RN7).
+Ambalavo is located on a popular tourism route in southern Madagascar, and Anja Community Reserve is a great stopover for anybody traveling this way.
+There are scheduled flights to Fianarantsoa, which is 66km/41mi north of Anja with a driving time of up to 2 hours*.

 *Driving times are only a rough indication.
 You should always consider the possibility of significant delays.